Elementary Handbook

 The school has the authority to take corrective action against any behavior, whether covered specifically in this written code or not, which is found to be disruptive to the educational process of school.

-The Principal, at his/her discretion, may award merits to students who have shown good citizenship and/or attendance for an extended period of time.
-The Principal may determine to use earned merits in conjunction with the demerit system.
+The principal, at his/her discretion, may award merits to students who have shown good citizenship and/or attendance for an extended period.
+The principal may determine to use earned merits in conjunction with the demerit system.

 Level I Offenses